How much time do I need to study?

 We recommend you allocate 10-12 hours per subject in total.

-Remember, we offer flexible study arrangements to help make study work around you lifestyle.
-If you find that you need a break, you can choose to reduce the number of subjects you take within a semester or even take a semester off.
+Your course doesn't need to studied full-time.
+If you need a break, you can adjust your study load as you go by reducing the number of subjects you take within a semester or even take a semester off.
 You can also take advantage of summer semester to spread your study load across the year or even get ahead to finish your degree sooner.